CyrusNajmabadi/lang-design/DictionaryExpressions.md

 static Dictionary<TKey, TValue> AsDictionary<TKey, TValue>(Dictionary<TKey, TValue> arg) => arg;
 ```

 Rules TBD.
-Intuition though is to be inferring both a `TKey` and `TValue` type. `k: v` elements contribute input and output inferences respectively to those types.
+Intuition though is to be inferring both a `TKey` and `TValue` type. `k:v` elements contribute input and output inferences respectively to those types.
 Normal expression elements and spread elements must have associated `KeyValuePair<K_n, V_n>` types, where the `K_n` and `V_n` then contribute as well.

 For example: